GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     excluded from the application package.

 **Exclusions**
-    specifies the list of *glob*-style patterns that are applied to the scanned files and directories.
+    is used to specify the list of *glob*-style patterns that are applied to the scanned files and directories.
 Those items that match are then completely ignored.
 To edit the list just double-click on the entry to modify or delete.
 To add a new entry just double-click the list after the last entry.

 Defining the PyQt Modules